Seminars

 This seminar will explore and develop the knowledge and skills which are necessary for sound drafting of agreements.
 Each seminar meeting will mix substantive issues of Contract Law with a discussion of important drafting issues that can arise.
 Students will draft several contracts, increasing in complexity over the term, and their drafts will be critiques and reviewed both by faculty and other students, The final grade will be determined by both the student's performance on the drafting and editing tasks and also the student's participation during the seminar meetings.
 Meets the professional skills requirement.

 Notes: Meets the Experiential Learning Requirement as a simulation course.
-Limit 16 students.
-Consent of instructor required.
+Enrollment is limited.
+Consent of the instructor is required.

 Current Problems in International Law